Kafū, aged forty-one.

 March 5th.

-I was invited to a rehearsal at Meiji-za.
+I was invited to a rehearsal at the Meiji-za.

 March 9th.

-Though it was the opening day at Meiji-za, I had a slight ailment and did not go.
+Though it was the opening day at the Meiji-za, I had a slight ailment and did not attend.

 March 10th.